chocolatey/choco-wiki/Installation.md

 & $chocInstallPS1

 # update chocolatey to the latest version
 Write-Host "Updating chocolatey to the latest version" cup chocolatey
 ```

+## PowerShell Through Batch Method
+This is the best method if you want to repeat it or include it in source control.
+It requires no change to your existing powershell to allow for remote unsigned scripts.

+Download the two items from [chocolateyInstall](https://github.com/ferventcoder/chocolatey/tree/master/chocolateyInstall).

+Run `installChocolatey.cmd` and it will install and update to the latest version of chocolatey.

 ## NuGet Package Manager Method

-Chocolatey exists as a [nuget package](http://nuget.org/list/packages/chocolatey).
+When you have Visual Studio 2010 and the NuGet extension installed, you can simply type the following three commands and you will have chocolatey installed on your machine.

  `Install-Package chocolatey`
  `Initialize-Chocolatey`
  `Uninstall-Package chocolatey`

-## NuGet.exe Method
+## NuGet.exe + PowerShell Method

-Use nuget command line to download chocolatey:
+You can also use nuget command line to download chocolatey:

  `nuget install chocolatey`

-Once you download it, open powershell (remote unsigned) and run
+Once you download it, open powershell (remote unsigned) and run:

  `Initialize-Chocolatey`